 The cloud synchronization stores your data in an encrypted and password protected file named SafeInCloud.db.
 This file is located in your own cloud account.
 SafeInCloud has no own servers and does not store your data.
-The location of this file depends on your cloud:

 It’s not possible to open the cloud database file directly (by clicking on it), because it’s encrypted.
 To access your data from a computer (Windows or Mac), install a free desktop app from: https://www.safe-in-cloud.com/download

 Do not move or rename SafeInCloud.db file.
 The app won’t be able to find your cloud database then.

 Tip: There is no option to config the file location at the moment, but it’s planned for the future.

 3. Synchronization times

 The cloud synchronization happens automatically at the following moments:

 - After your login into SafeInCloud app;

 - When you switch to another application;